5Jostice4ALL-CPver5DSB/-CP-Lan-Attack/Readme.md

 * Firewall Paladin - Acess/destry firewalls
 * VPN Vader - Create a server with working VPNS
 * Exploit Engineer - find/make exploits to sidrupt enemy lines

+# Roadmaps for each field
+You will have to learn coding languages and spend atlest 1-2 hours on your fields working on.
+For ranks higher than recruits you will spend that much time on your missions.
+For recruits you will be learning coding languages and fields like Cybersecurity for COINTELPRO.
+It's going to be alot of work but we need it, this is not just an RP.

+I created this so that we could nuke other enemy files or organizations in RP.
+I created this for freedom from schools and that's why'll you'll have to learn all of this.

+__This is what the recruits will learn in each specific field__

+___COINTELPRO___
+*

 #